advayk/BayesianDeepLearning/README.md

 ## 3.2 Chosen Result

 We aimed to reproduce the negative log likelihood performance of Deep Ensembles, MultiSWAG, and MultiSWA on the CIFAR-10 dataset under varying intensities of Gaussian blur corruption.
 This result demonstrates the effectiveness of MultiSWAG in capturing uncertainty and improving generalization compared to traditional deep ensembles.
 The relevant figure from the original paper illustrates the comparative performance of these methods under different conditions of data corruption.
-We will specifically just be looking at three differen types of blur levels (light, medium, heavy) and comparing MultiSWAG vs. Deep Ensembles.
+We will specifically just be looking at three different types of blur levels (light, medium, heavy) and comparing MultiSWAG vs. Deep Ensembles.

 <div style="text-align: center;">
   <img src="results/deep_ensembles_vs_multiSWAG.png" alt="Deep Ensembles vs MultiSWAG" style="width: 50%;">